eempc/CryptoApp3/Readme.md

-# Xamarin prototype text to QR display with auto calculator
+# Xamarin prototype
+## Cryptocurrency address text to QR display with auto calculator

 A Xamarin app to display a QR code corresponding to an address

-## Getting Started

-N/A This is a personal prototype project with no commercial release
+This is a personal prototype project with no commercial release

 ### Prerequisites

 Tested only on Android 9.0

-### Installing

-N/A

-## Running the tests

-N/A

-### Break down into end to end tests

-N/A

-### And coding style tests

-## Deployment

-Not for deployment

 ## Built With